91 - SURAH ASH SHAMS

 To begin with this name is to begin from stillness, from wholeness, from the recognition that the intelligence that moves galaxies is the same intelligence guiding your next breath.
 It is a return to the awareness that everything you seek is already held within the One who is nearer than your own being.
 In this recognition, the journey becomes simple, that is to remain open, to listen deeply, and to allow the mercy that shapes all things to shape you from within.

 NOTES : The illumination is not an object outside you.
 It is the clear knowing by which experience is seen.
 Shams points to that illuminating clarity which does not argue, persuade, or announce itself.
-It simply reveals.
+It simply illuminates.
 When guidance is present, confusion dissolves without effort, just as darkness disappears when light is known.

 Here, revelation is not an event descending from elsewhere.
 It is the unveiling of what was always present but unnoticed.
 As this early light shines, perception itself becomes transparent.
 You do not acquire guidance; you recognize it.
 And in that recognition, what you truly are stands revealed as the very light by which all things are known.